 All circumferences should be taken at the widest point.
 If you happen to be measuring your wife or mother-in-law, you may want to refer to this as… oh, forget it.

 Again… measure twice, cut once.

 The following measurements should be taken on the person’s front side:

+Kokatat garments are sized with ample room for ventilation and to be comfortable over an insulating layer.
+For all stock product please refer to the stock sizes in the sizing chart.
 If you don’t fit into the stock sizes, Kokatat can add and subtract length in the sleeves and arms, and add length to the torso of stock sizes.
 See our custom suit builder for more details.